 Fraud alert messages notify potential credit grantors to verify your identification before extending credit in your name in case someone is using your information without your consent.

 Doesn’t that seem like a good idea?
-It costs nothing and there aren’t a lot of hoops to jump through.
-Take a look at the form and see for yourself.
+It costs nothing, and there aren’t a lot of hoops to jump through.
+Take a look at the Equifax form, and see for yourself.

 So fraud alerts are one way to slow crooks down.
 An even more effective method is a credit freeze.
 A freeze means nobody — including you — can open new credit until your account is “thawed,” a process that can take a few days.

 Unlike fraud alerts, credit freezes aren’t always free or even available, depending on where you live, and some states also allow fees to be charged to temporarily lift the freeze.
 Read more about credit freezes at this page of FTC.gov and learn about the rules in your state at this page of the Consumers Union website.